emdashdrupal/Carto/Tutorial.md

 ### Download & Installation

 You can visit [QGIS’s official website](https://www.qgis.org/) to obtain the binary installer.
-In order to complete the tutorial, you shall install the version no prior than 3.28 'Firenze', and I recommend you to download the latest long term release (LTR) version, which is more stable (As of September 2024, the LTR version is 3.34 'Prizren'; theoretically any 3.x version *may* be fine, but I haven’t check the version prior than 3.28).
+In order to complete the tutorial, you shall install the version no prior than 3.28 'Firenze', and I recommend you to download the latest long term release (LTR) version, which is more stable (As of September 2024, the LTR version is 3.34 'Prizren'; theoretically any 3.x version *may* be fine, but I haven’t check the versions prior than 3.28).
 After you download the installer, you can install the program by following the install wizard’s instruction.
 If you encounter any problem when downloading / installing QGIS, please refer to the article provided by QGIS: [FAQ](https://www.qgis.org/resources/support/faq/) & [Installation Guide](https://www.qgis.org/resources/installation-guide/).

 > **Figure 6** <br />
 > *Downloading QGIS.*<a id="Figure6"></a>